 There are seven residence halls on campus for University students.
-Each has its own unique features, but all are air-conditioned, carpeted, furnished and provide study areas.
+Each has its own unique features, but all are air-conditioned, furnished and provide study areas.
 Most have television lounges and recreational space as well.

 Howell, Delo, University East and McKay Halls are coeducational.
 Smiley Hall is for women only.
-McKay Hall includes housing for students who wish a special "living and learning" experience, and Delo Hall houses Honors Program students.
-In addition, the University has two apartment-style coeducational living units: University West and Res Com I, a new \$3.1 million residential complex accommodating 223 students.
+Delo Hall houses Honors Program students.
+In addition, the University has two apartment-style coeducational living units: University West and Res Com I, a \$3.1 million residential complex accommodating 223 students.